daveo11/David-Devin-MinecraftServer/README.md

 ## Running minecraft server using docker:
-1. Open docker to confirm it is running
+1. Open docker desktop to confirm it is running
 2. run "cd legacyserver"
 3. run "docker-compose up" to build your server